Alessia Cara: 2018–2020: The Pains of Growing and This Summer

 In July 2019, Cara announced the release of an EP, This Summer, with tracks to be issued "every couple of weeks" leading up to its release on September 6, 2019.
-She also announced that she would be adding a new leg of "The Pains of Growing Tour", visiting various US cities in October and November.
-The first single of the EP, "Ready", was released on July 22.
+She also announced that she would be adding a new leg of The Pains of Growing Tour, visiting various US cities in October and November.
+The first single, "Ready", was released on July 22.
 The second single, "Rooting for You", was released on August 9.
-The third single, "OKAY OKAY", was released on August 23.
-The fourth single, "October", was released on September 3.
+Another song, "OKAY OKAY", was released on August 23.
+One more song, "October", was released on September 3.
 The music video for "October" was released on October 1, 2019.
 Cara was featured in Bastille's song "Another Place" with a music video released on November 1.
 The song peaked the number 18 at Billboard Hot Rock Songs.
+Cara released a standalone single, "Make It to Christmas", on November 8.
+The song charted at number 89 in Canada and number 60 in Germany.

 On March 6, 2020, Cara collaborated with American singer and songwriter Lauv for the song "Canada" on Lauv's debut album, How I'm Feeling.
 On April 3, 2020, Cara released "I Choose", for the 2020 Netflix animated movie The Willoughbys, where she made her debut voice-role on a film for the character "Jane Willoughby".

-On July 17, 2020, Cara released her first live EP, This Summer: Live Off The Floor, which features live, reimagined performances of the songs off of This Summer, as well as three bonus tracks and an intro that interpolates Summertime by George Gershwin.
+On July 17, Cara released her first live album, This Summer: Live Off The Floor, which features live, reimagined performances of the songs off of This Summer, as well as three acoustic bonus tracks and an intro that interpolates Summertime by George Gershwin.
 All of Cara's proceeds from the EP for the next 21 years are going to Save The Children.